google/oss-fuzz/docs/reproducing.md

     docker run --rm  -v <local_sources>:/src/target_src -v <reproducer_file>:/testcase -t ossfuzz/<target> reproduce <fuzzer>
     ```

-  It is essentialy the previous command that addionally mounts local sources into the running container.
+  This is essentialy the previous command that addionally mounts local sources into the running container.
-- *Fix the issue.* Use the previous command to help you fix the issue.
+- *Fix the issue.* Use the previous command to verify you fixed the issue locally.
 - *Submit the fix.* Clusterfuzz will automatically pick up the changes, recheck the testcast
   and will close the issue.